CERT-Polska/n6/docs/install_and_conf/docker.md

-# Docker-Based Installation Guide
+# Docker-Based Installation

+!!! warning "TODO note"

-**TBD: this guide needs an update regarding the migration from Python 2.7 to 3.9; in particular, the current implementation of the *n6* basic data pipeline now resides in `N6DataPipeline` (Python-3-only), *not* in `N6Core` (where the legacy Python-2 stuff is kept).**
+    **This guide may need an update regarding the recent migration of *n6* from Python 2.7 to 3.9.**

+## Opening remarks

 This short guide describes how to run, for testing and exploration, the latest version of *n6* -- using the *Docker* and *Docker Compose* tools.